HarperDB/documentation/docs/technical-details/reference/graphql.md

 GET /Dog/?owner.name==John&select(name,breed,owner{name})
 ```

-And finally, we can put all of these together to create semi-complex equality based queries!
+And finally, we can put all of these together to create semi-complex, equality based queries!

 The following query has two variables and will return all dogs who have the specified name as well as the specified owner name.